8 tips to follow if you're trapped in a crushing crowd

 Lack of oxygen is the killer in crowds, so preserve space around your chest

-People often ask me, why do why do we die in a crowd?
-What's the cause of death?
+People often ask me, "Why do we die in a crowd?
+What's the cause of death?"
 Well, the cause is not enough oxygen.

 It's not going to be comfortable.
 You're going to be feeling really bad, but at least you'll survive.